-- (B) the date on which the customer will be deregistered, which must be at least 15 business days from the date of that written notification; - (C) that the customer will no longer receive the life support protections when the customer is deregistered; and - (D) that the customer must contact the exempt distributor prior to the date specified in accordance with subclause (h)(i)(B) if the person for whom the life support equipment is required has not vacated the premises or requires the life support equipment; and - (E) the customer has not contacted the distributor prior to the date specified in accordance with subclause (h)(i)(B) to advise that the person for whom the life support equipment is required has not vacated the premises or requires the life support equipment, or - (ii) a date that is less than 15 business days from the date of written notification if the customer or their authorised representative gives explicit informed consent to the customer being deregistered on that date. - (iii) An exempt distributor must create a record of each explicit informed consent required by subclause (ii) and provided by a customer, and retain the record for at least 2 years. - (iv) An exempt distributor may, at any time, request a customer whose supply address has been registered under clause 12.7.5 to confirm whether the person for whom life support equipment is required still resides at the premises or still requires life support equipment. - (i) Cessation of distributor obligations after deregistration

-The exempt distributor obligations under subclause (e) cease to apply in respect of a customer once that customer is validly deregistered.

-(j) Registration and deregistration details must be kept by exempt distributors
+- support equipment is required has vacated the premises or no longer requires the life support equipment; - (B) the date on which the customer will be deregistered, which must be at least 15 business days from the date of that written notification; - (C) that the customer will no longer receive the life support protections when the customer is deregistered; and - (D) that the customer must contact the exemptdistributor prior to the date specified in accordance with subclause (h)(i)(B) if the person for whom the life support equipment is required has not vacated the premises or requires the life support equipment; and - the customer has not contacted the distributor prior to the date specified in accordance with subclause (h)(i)(B) to advise that the person for whom the life support equipment is required has not vacated the premises or requires the life support equipment; or - (ii) a date that is less than 15 business days from the date of written notification if the customer or their authorised representative gives explicit informed consent to the customer being deregistered on that date. - (iii) An exempt distributor must create a record of each explicit informed consent required by subclause (ii) and provided by a customer, and retain the record for at least 2 years. - (iv) An exempt distributor may, at any time, request a customer whose supply address has been registered under clause 12.7.5 to confirm whether the person for whom life support equipment is required still resides at the premises or still requires life support equipment. - (i) Cessation of distributor obligations after deregistration - The exempt distributor obligations under subclause (e) cease to apply in respect of a customer once that customer is validly deregistered. - (j) Registration and deregistration details must be kept by exempt distributors